Los Cerrillos, New Mexico

-Los Cerrillos is a census-designated place (CDP) in Santa Fe County, New Mexico, United States.
+Los Cerrillos ("the hills" (Note: sometimes called simply Cerrillos ("hills") especially by local residents; see, for example, the sign over the door at Cerrillos store.jpg)) is a census-designated place (CDP) in Santa Fe County, New Mexico, United States.
 It is part of the Santa Fe, New Mexico Metropolitan Statistical Area.
-The population was 229 at the 2000 census.
-Accessible from State Highway 14 or The Turquoise Trail, Cerrillos is on the road from Santa Fe to Albuquerque, closer to Santa Fe.
+As of the 2020 census, Los Cerrillos had a population of 258.
+Cerrillos is accessible from State Highway 14 which is known as The Turquoise Trail south of Santa Fe due to local deposits; the road, known as Cerrillos Road in the Santa Fe city limits, continues southerly to Albuquerque.

 There are several shops and galleries, a post office, and the Cerrillos Hills State Park, which has five miles of hiking trails.
 The Cerrillos Turquoise Mining Museum contains hundreds of artifacts from the American Old West and the Cerrillos Mining District.
 It also displays cardboard cutouts of characters from the film Young Guns and information on other movies which have been filmed in and around Cerrillos.